colorfulscoop/tfdlg/README.md

 ## Usage

-You can find details in [examples/usage.ipynb](examples/usage.ipynb).

 The next code shows the overview of how to use TfChat.
+You can find the result of running it in [examples/overview.ipynb](examples/overview.ipynb).

 ```py
 from tfchat.configs import Config